 Follow the lead of organizations and initiatives led by and primarily serving people of color to engage with justice issues.
 Give time to service projects and money to their funding priorities.

 - Learn "What Black Lives Matter Organizers Are Doing To Fight White Supremacy At Every Level."
 Ask a local Black Lives Matter group how the Unitarian Universalist faith community can support local action.
 Find out about Black Lives Matter banners for UU congregations.

 - Collaborate on interfaith, intercultural programming, including worship.

 - Work with partners of color to study and combat racial disparities in housing, education, environmental health, and health care access in your local community.

 National UU groups that provide gatherings, webinars, and other resources around dismantling white supremacy include:

 - Allies for Racial Equity (ARE).
 ARE began in 2005 as the White Anti-Racist Allies Caucus of DRUUMM, a UU People of Color Organization.
 ARE seeks to build "an anti-racist movement among white Unitarian Universalists in ways that are accountable to communities of color."

 - Black Lives of Unitarian Universalism (BLUU).
 The BLUU Organizing Collective works to expand the power and capacity of Black UUs within Unitarian Universalism, provide support, information, and resources for Black Unitarian Universalists, and advance justice-making and liberation through a UU faith.

 Get clear on the ways your faith compels your activism.
-Read how six leaders in Unitarian Universalism answer "Do you have to be an activist to be a UU?" in UU World's online magazine.
+"Do you have to be an activist to be a UU?"
+Read how six leaders in Unitarian Universalism answer this question.